-Founded in 1963, the University of East Anglia (UEA) is ranked as one of the UK's Top 20 universities (Guardian University Guide 2014, Times Good University Guide 2014), with an international reputation for first-rate quality teaching and research across a wide range of subject areas.
+UEA is ranked as one of the UK's Top 20 universities according to the Guardian University Guide, Times and Sunday Times Good University Guide, with an international reputation for first-rate quality teaching and research across a wide range of subject areas.

 Being a Postgraduate at UEA is wonderful: It's challenging, it's rewarding and it's great fun.
-Friendly people and the lovely city of Norwich make this a fantastic experience that I would recommend to anyone."Ljiljana Harding PhD Pharmaceutical Materials Science
+Friendly people and the lovely city of Norwich make this a fantastic experience that I would recommend to anyone.

-Four Faculties, comprising a total of 24 Schools of study, provide research-led teaching with academic rigour in a range of subjects across the Sciences, Arts and Humanities, Social Sciences, and Medicine and Health Sciences.
+Four Faculties provide research-led teaching with academic rigor in a range of subjects across the Sciences, Arts and Humanities, Social Sciences, and Medicine and Health Sciences.

 Degrees may be offered as full-time and part-time options, and also include professional studies such as teaching, medicine, law and business, as well as a number of short course professional development opportunities.